Services

 • Concerns about children’s eating.

-• Changes in circumstances that have affected eating, preparation of meals or shopping, e.g. Injuries or a recent illness or death of a carer or partner.
+• Changes in circumstances that have affected eating, preparation of meals or shopping, e.g. Injuries or a recent illness.

-• Changes in a health condition which affects nutritional requirements e.g. recent surgery, wounds, breathing problems, new diagnosis.
+• A new diagnosis or change in a health condition which affects nutritional requirements e.g. recent surgery, wounds, breathing problems.

 • Unintentional weight loss or gain.